someengineering/resoto.com/src/pages/about.md

 In the example of the valves and the fertilizer plant, the plant operator retrofitted the valves by connecting them via [Raspberry Pis](https://raspberrypi.org) and writing the plug-in.

-Now, it's the valve manufacturers themselves who standardize and expose attributes of their valves, write the Resoto plug-ins, and define standard workflow templates.
+Now, it's the valve manufacturers themselves who standardize and expose attributes of their valves, write the Resoto plugins, and define standard workflow templates.
 A workflow template could be a maintenance alert and dispatch when the valve achieves a certain age or total lifetime throughput.

 Instead of "just" selling valves, a manufacturer bundles valve, [Raspberry Pi](https://raspberrypi.org), Resoto Core, plug-in and workflow templates into a subscription for a "digital valve" or a "valve cloud" that carries the manufacturer's own brand.
 The valve manufacturer also maintains connectivity to all valves across its customer base, collecting the aggregate data set.
 Because Resoto is open, standardized and abstracted, the "valve cloud" is plug-and-play and integrates with a plant operators' existing digital / cloud infrastructure.
 The valves and [Raspberry Pis](https://raspberrypi.org) again become searchable, discoverable and programmable.